datajango/Home/README.md

 Notes, Tutorials, READMEs, Procedures, HowTos for C++ Python JavaScript SQL Docker NodeJS

+My goals in developing software are to deliver quality reliable software that is maintainable and testable.
+I want to share all the little tasks I perform in setting up Python and C++ projects so that they can be built on Mac, Windows, Linux, AWS EC2, AWS Lambda, Linode, Digital Ocean, Andriod, IoS, Rasberry Pi and ESP32.

 ## Contents

 1. [How to create a Anaconda Python Environment](#how-to-create-a-anaconda-python-environment)